Wakasa, Fukui: Climate

-Wakasa has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Wakasa has a Humid climate (Cfa per the Köppen climate classification system) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Wakasa is 14.8 °C. The average annual rainfall is 2115 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.2 °C, and lowest in January, at around 3.7 °C.

 Demographics

 Per Japanese census data, the population of Wakasa has declined over the past 40 years.

 History

 Wakasa is part of ancient Wakasa Province.
 During the Edo period, the area was part of the holdings of Obama Domain.
 Following the Meiji restoration, it was organised into part of Mikatakaminaka District in Fukui Prefecture.
-The town of Wakasa was formed on March 31, 2005 by the merger of the former towns of Mikata, from Mikata District, and Kaminaka, from Onyū District.
+The town of Wakasa was formed on March 31, 2005, by the merger of the former towns of Mikata, from Mikata District, and Kaminaka, from Onyū District.

+Government

+Wakasa has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 14 members.
+Wakasa, collectively with Obama and Mihama contributes two members to the Fukui Prefectural Assembly.
+In terms of national politics, the town is part of the Fukui 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Wakasa is dependent on commercial fishing, agriculture and seasonal tourism.